-The Fund does not isolate that portion of unrealised gains or losses on financial instruments that are measured at fair value through profit or loss and which is due to changes in foreign exchange rates.
-Such fluctuations are included within the net gains/(losses) on financial instruments at fair value through profit or loss.
+The Fund does not isolate that portion of unrealised gains or losses on financial instruments at fair value through profit or loss and which is due to changes in foreign exchange rates.
+Such fluctuations are included in the net gains/(losses) on financial instruments at fair value through profit or loss.